 - Data processing tools are provided for users to easily convert their text data sets into binarized TFRecords.
 Our data processor features various text preprocessing tools, including byte pair encoding and fixed-length multi-turn context extraction.

-- New data processing features, including functionality for processing tree-structured JSON data
+- New text data processing features, including sorting and trait grounding

 The GitHub repository for Icecaps can be found here.
 The repository features example scripts that users may use as templates to bootstrap their own projects.